TYPE: Development, Residential

 Client: Bestrow Realty

 New York, NY

-The project has begun to attract attention – it has been featured in articles in NYC’s The Real Deal and highlighted in the YIMBY blog on NYC real estate.
+The project is attracting attention – it has been featured in articles in NYC’s The Real Deal and highlighted in the YIMBY blog on NYC real estate.
+It’s been featured numerous times in Harlem Bespoke – the most prominent blog about Harlem – and most recently named it “Best New Architecture 2019”.
 As construction was beginning, the project won “Most Innovative New York Condominium Design” from BUILD Magazine’s 2016 Architecture Award Series.

 For two years in a row, The Vidro has been a Finalist in the prestigious NYCxDesign Awards.
 This year, The Vidro is one of five finalists in the prestigious “Multi-unit Residential Building” category for the 2020 NYCxDesign Awards effectively naming it as one of the top 5 new residential buildings in NYC for 2020.
 Ther four other fellow finalists in include the internationally renown Rafael Vinoly Architects for 277 Fifth Ave, as well as Deborah Burke Partners for 40 East End Ave, Lemay + Escobar Architects for The Summit, and Alexander Gorlin Architects for The Jennings.
 In 2019 while construction was being completed, The Vidro was one of four Finalists and Honorees in the “Exterior Building” category of 2019 NYCxDesign Awards, making The Vidro one of the top 4 building facades in NYC for 2019.
 The other 2019 finalists included the supertall condo building at 111w57 St by SHoP Architects and projects by ODA and DXA Studio.